9 Online Coding Programs for High School Students

 Cost: Free

-Application Deadline: Typically in late March; TBA for 2025
+Application Deadline: Typically in late March

 Eligibility: Girls and gender-expansive teens between the ages of 13-18 years with an interest in technology.
 No prior coding experience is required.